benji300/joplin-persistent-layout/README.md

 This can be done by manually adding them to the notes or via the [command](#commands).

-- **The setting `View > Layout button sequence` must be set according to the labels used.**
+- **The setting `View > Layout button sequence` must be set according to the tags used.**
-  That means, if the label `layout:viewer` is set in at least one note, the setting must also contain `Viewer`.
+  That means, if the tag `layout:viewer` is set in at least one note, the setting must also contain `Viewer`.
   Otherwise layout will not be changed to the expected one.
 - When the selected note is changed, the editor layout is changed also.
 - If none of the tags is specified, the editor layout is not changed.
 The currently set one will be kept, as before.